PearlCxndy/Umwelt/README.md

 Unity constructed the virtual cube under a multi-camera configuration.
 Using a gateway rendering tutorial, we allocated each face to a certain scene; the physical cube and turntable beneath were 3D designed by Ceci and laser-cut for assembly, which will be covered further later.

-**Challenges and Refinements**
+&nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**

-**Issue:** Though the current projectors lacked the quality and range required, we had intended to use curved screen projection and display on all three sides of the cube.
+&nbsp;&nbsp;&nbsp;&nbsp;**Issue:** Though the current projectors lacked the quality and range required, we had intended to use curved screen projection and display on all three sides of the cube.
 We also thought of auto-rotating the cube using a servo motor via controller input, but it turned out too difficult and time-consuming.

-**Solution:** Time and technical constraints drove us to scale down to a single-side projection.
+&nbsp;&nbsp;&nbsp;&nbsp;**Solution:** Time and technical constraints drove us to scale down to a single-side projection.
 Lieven proposed a configuration whereby we could display onto three sides, but it needed a higher-mounted projector and more work than we could have handled in our available time.
 Future expansion will take this concept into consideration.

-### 3.Building Each Scene**</br>
+### 3.Building Each Scene</br>

 After finsihing the ideation and  research phases we moved on to buiding our own individual scenes, where each of us chose one of the animals and created a scene for it.

 EVERYONE INDIVIDUALLY

-### 4.Making the Digital Cube**</br>
+### 4.Making the Digital Cube</br>

 We first constructed a virtual replica in Unity to see how the finished cube may appear and operate before building the actual one.
 This let us test concepts, play about with camera configurations, and learn how each scene might be shown interactively.
 Originally, we wanted to apply projection mapping on a revolving cube and mix all animal sequences.
 But syncing scenes, cube movement, and projection mapping brought a lot of complexity that called for a change of direction.

 &nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**

 &nbsp;&nbsp;&nbsp;&nbsp;**Issue:** We struggled how to maintain every scene dynamic while projecting maps onto a revolving cube.
 Our original scheme called for rotating all scenes utilising hardware and programs.
 We tested several input techniques—mouse drag, arrow keys, encoder with Arduino—but coordinating camera angles, cube rotation, and scene transitions proved challenging—especially since every scene had distinct camera distances and prefab setups.

 &nbsp;&nbsp;&nbsp;&nbsp;**Solution:** We discovered [a tutorial on portal cameras](https://www.youtube.com/watch?v=VituktEvIY8), It provided a simpler, more efficient means of replicating every scenario on several sides of the cube.
 We group five Unity cameras—one primary and one for each cube face—into a single spinning GameObject.
 We first used automatic rotation, then moved to mouse drag, arrow key input, and then Arduino included a rotational encoder.
 Serial data sent by the encoder into Unity sets Unity into rotation.